The TraCES project cooperates with a number of academic partners worldwide.

 CMCL: Corpus dei Manoscritti Copti Letterari

 The Corpus dei Manoscritti Copti Letterari (CMCL) is a digital philology project that in 2011 moved from Rome to Hamburg.
 Its focus lies in Christian Egyptian culture.

-The Centre for the Studies of Manuscript Cultures (CSMC) at Hamburg University is engaged in fundamental research, investigating from both a historical and comparative perspective, based on material artifacts, the empirical diversity of manuscript cultures.
+The Centre for the Study of Manuscript Cultures (CSMC), now part of the Cluster of Excellence Understanding Written Artefacts, brings together an international and cross-disciplinary research community to study written artefacts at Universität Hamburg.
+It is engaged in fundamental research, investigating from both a historical and comparative perspective, based on material artifacts, the empirical diversity of manuscript cultures. .

 Ethio-SPaRe: Cultural Heritage of Christian Ethiopia: Salvation, Preservation, Research

 During the years 2009-2015, an ERC project based at Universität Hamburg (PI Denis Nosnitsin) dedicated efforts to securing, preserving, evaluating and analysing the written heritage of Christian Ethiopia.
 The cataloguing database created by the projects, with images and descriptions of over 1,000 manuscripts has become part of the Beta maṣāḥǝft research environment.